 Creating Security Groups in Workday

 Another way to optimize your Workday security features is to create layers of security that work in tandem with each other.
-For example, let’s say you have an employee working in Sales Ops who has no direct reports, but you’d like that person to be able to see compensation, including commissions, but only for salespeople.
+For example, let’s say you have an employee working in Sales Ops who has no direct reports.
+Still, you’d like that person to be able to see compensation, including commissions, but only for salespeople.

-One way to set that up would be to create a new custom security group, add the Sales Ops people to that group, and apply to that group a set of security rules that allows access to compensation data for employees who have a compensation plan assigned to them that allows payments of commissions.
-That way, you’re defining security not by domain or by management hierarchy, but by compensation plan assignment.
+One way to set that up would be to create a new custom security group, add the Sales Ops people to that security group, and apply to that group a set of security rules that allows access to compensation data for employees who have a compensation plan assigned to them that will enable payments of commissions.
+That way, you’re defining security not by domain or management hierarchy but by compensation plan assignment.
 Why is that useful?

 Let’s pretend that our example employee moved from Sales to Marketing.
 Their former Sales coworkers no longer need access to their compensation information, and as soon as they leave the Sales Ops group in Workday—boom!
 That data is no longer accessible to their former peers, just like in our library analogy.